uviclibraries/podcasting/recording-audio.md

 ### Equipment tips

 - If possible use a **high-quality microphone** to record with rather than your laptop’s built-in microphone.
-You can borrow USB microphones from the UVic Libraries Music & Media desk.
-- It is often helpful to wear **over the ear headphones** when recording so that you can more easily hear any background noises that you do not want to be recorded.
+- It is often helpful to wear **over the ear headphones** when recording, so that you can more easily hear any background noises that you do not want to be recorded.
+- **Place your microphone strategically**.
+The appropriate distance between your mouth and the microphone is roughly 6 to 12 inches.
+This distance prevents "popping" noises and heavy breathing in your recording.
+If you sound thin and distant, get slightly closer to the microphone.
+- **Speak clearly and articulate your words**, but try to speak conversationally, as if speaking to a friend.
+If you are sitting in a chair, try to sit up straight.
+Some people prefer to stand while recording, as this can help to give more energy to your voice.

+Now that we have some basics in hand, let's move on to the recording process in Audacity.

 2. Setting your computer to record from an external microphone (if you are using one):
 - **Plug the USB microphone into your computer and turn it on before opening Audacity**.
 Audacity may not recognize the microphone unless you do this.
 If Audacity is already open, save your project, quit Audacity, turn on the microphone, and then re-open your project.